 The USC Rossier School of Education maintains the same high admissions standards for its online programs that it does for its on-campus programs.
 We seek candidates whose academic background, professional goals, personal commitment and communication skills meet the demands of a rigorous graduate education program.
 To be eligible for the Master of Arts in Teaching–TESOL program, you must meet the following requirements:

 A bachelor’s degree or its recognized equivalent from an accredited institution

 A superior scholastic record, normally above a 3.0 GPA

 The online application includes questions about students' personal, academic and professional background.
 To be considered for admission, students must have a bachelor’s degree from a regionally accredited institution, or the recognized international equivalent of a U.S. bachelor’s degree.
 While the Admissions Committee looks for candidates whose academic background demonstrates the capability to succeed in a rigorous graduate program, prior coursework in education is not required.

-The application includes three required essays, which allow the Admissions Committee to gain a deeper understanding of students' past experiences and professional goals.
+The application includes a statement of purpose, which allows the Admissions Committee to gain a deeper understanding of your past experiences and professional goals.
 Applicants will also complete two short answer questions.
-In addition to providing information about your background, the essays allow students to demonstrate the written communication skills that are critical for success in the program.
+In addition to providing information about your background, the essays allow you to demonstrate the written communication skills that are critical for success in the program.

 Students will be asked to provide information about past employment and upload their most current resume or curriculum vitae (CV).

 Letters of Recommendation

 A minimum of two letters of recommendation are required.
 Ideally, one letter should come from a supervisor who can comment on significant professional and/or teaching contributions the student has made and one letter from a faculty member or academic leader who can describe the student’s ability to perform well in a demanding graduate-level program.

 Sealed, official academic transcripts must be sent directly from all postsecondary institutions students have attended, including any community college coursework.
 Please send all transcripts to: